Classic alternative: Background

 Some stations with an "all-'80s" format have added elements of the 1980s and '90s classic alternative format to their regular playlist.
 Cox's KHPT in Houston and WPOI in Tampa are prime examples of all-'80s stations that heavily relied on artists such as Peter Schilling, The Cranberries and New Order.
 KHPT flipped to a classic alternative format after its run as an all-'80s station.
 The same goes for KJAQ in Seattle, one of the first stations in the country to try this format.

 Digital cable music service Music Choice (originally DMX) provided a station labelled New Wave for several years.
 The station was later renamed "Retro-Active", and later Classic Alternative, all of which played seventies to eighties new wave, post-punk, synthpop, etc. After several years, the station filtered in 1990s (and even sometimes post-millennium) artists.
 However, an artist like David Bowie can often fit in classic alternative because he meets the criteria.

 SiriusXM offers a classic alternative station, 1st Wave, which was launched in 2008 following the merger between Sirius and XM and replaced similar stations on both services.

-In September 2006, KLO-FM in Salt Lake City became "103-1 the Wave" with a classic alternative format.

-In February 2022, XETRA-FM in San Diego relaunched as a mostly-classic alternative station, though still playing a few current songs.

-In August 2022, WOLT in Indianapolis changed its playlist to entirely classic alternative.

-In December 2022, WNNX in Atlanta resurrected the "99X" brand on 100.5 FM with an entirely classic alternative playlist.
+The format began to see wider adoption in late-2022 and 2023, particularly among stations and brands that have had a legacy in modern and active rock formats in their respective market.
+In December 2022, WNNX in Atlanta relaunched the heritage "99X" brand of sister station WWWQ as a classic alternative station, while in July 2024, Corus Entertainment extended its Edge brand—long associated with its heritage modern rock station CFNY-FM in Toronto—to Calgary's CFGQ-FM using a classic alternative format.
+In October, Corus also extended the format to CJKR-FM in Winnipeg, replacing its existing modern rock format.